Control the display of work item fields

 You can use the WorkItemClassificationControl to display the System.AreaPath and System.IterationPath fields.
 You cannot display any other type of field or custom field by using this control.

-For more information, see Create and Modify Areas and Iterations.
+For more information, see Create and Modify Area or Iteration Paths.